 We teach entrepreneurs basic skills related to earning, spending, budgeting, wise borrowing and saving.
 We also provide curricula for loan officers to follow when working closely with Trust Groups.
 We teach clients on a larger scale through financial education DVDs.

-Opportunity International conducts interviews with prospective clients to get a better understanding of their situation, so we can construct a loan that’s tailored to their needs and capabilities, and we can deliver effective training for them.
+Our partners interview prospective clients to get a better understanding of their situation, so they can construct a loan that’s tailored to their needs and capabilities, and we can deliver effective training for them.

 Are interest rates fair and affordable to clients?

-Our rates are competitive and considered fair and reasonable by the people we serve.
+Rates are competitive and considered fair and reasonable by the people we serve.
 The short-term nature of group loans in particular means that the actual amount of weekly interest paid on a loan relative to principle is less than one dollar per $100 borrowed.
-Based on 47,150 client tracking surveys, 4 out of 5 clients said Opportunity International charges fair interest and fees.
+Based on 47,150 client tracking surveys, 4 out of 5 clients said our partners charge fair interest and fees.

 What are Opportunity International's methods?

-We support local microfinance organizations that provide innovative financial solutions to empower people, create jobs and build vibrant communities.
+We support local partner organisations to provide innovative financial solutions to empower people, create jobs and build vibrant communities.

-- Our products, services and training enable clients to develop businesses, to save and to insure against an uncertain future.
+- Products, services and training that enable clients to develop businesses, to save and to insure against an uncertain future.

-- We create innovative partnerships to provide complementary services to our clients.
+- We create innovative partnerships to provide complementary services to clients.

-- We seek to impact the lives of our clients, staff and supporters.
+- We seek to impact the lives of clients, staff and supporters.